mc0110/inetbox2mqtt/README.md

 GPIO12 indicates when the MQTT connection is up.
 GPIO14 indicates when the connection to the CPplus is established.

 ## Integration of Truma DuoControl
-Another functionality has been created in the system.
+Another functionality has been added.
 This is an additional function, at the moment not implemented in [INETBOX](https://github.com/danielfett/inetbox.py).

-The status changes of two GPIO inputs (GPIO18 and GPIO19) and the GPIO outputs (GPIO22 and GPIO23) are now published to the broker.
+The status changes of two GPIO inputs (GPIO18 and GPIO19) and the GPIO outputs (GPIO22 and GPIO23) are now also published to the broker.
+The reaction time for status-changes is approx. 10s.

 The associated topics are